ihhub/fheroes2/README.md

 Contribution
 ---------------------------
-We welcome and appreciate any help, even if it's a tiny text or code change.
+We welcome and appreciate any help, even if it is a tiny text or code change.
 Please read [contribution](https://github.com/ihhub/fheroes2/blob/master/CONTRIBUTING.md) page before starting work on a pull request.
 All contributors are listed in the project's wiki [page](https://github.com/ihhub/fheroes2/wiki/Contributors).
 Not sure what to start with?
 Feel free to refer to <kbd>[good first issue](https://github.com/ihhub/fheroes2/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)</kbd> or <kbd>[help wanted](https://github.com/ihhub/fheroes2/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)</kbd> tags.

 License